codenvibes/alx-backend/0x01-caching/README.md

 <details>
 <summary><b><a href=" "> </a>What a caching system is</b></summary><br>

 A caching system is a mechanism for temporarily storing copies of data to reduce the time and resources required to retrieve it.
 The primary purpose of caching is to improve performance and efficiency by reducing latency and the load on a primary data source, such as a database or an external API.

-Here's a more detailed look at how caching systems work and their benefits:
+### Example Scenario: Web Application

+Consider a web application that serves dynamic content from a database.
+Without caching, each user request would require a query to the database, leading to high latency and significant load on the database server.
+By implementing a caching system, the application can store the results of common queries in memory.
+When a user makes a request, the application first checks the cache:

+1. **Cache Hit**: If the requested data is found in the cache, it is returned immediately, resulting in faster response times and reduced load on the database.
+2. **Cache Miss**: If the data is not in the cache, the application queries the database, returns the data to the user, and stores a copy in the cache for future requests.

 ### How a Caching System Works